 How reliable are solar savings estimates?

-Solar is a long term investment and so calculating the long-term savings that you can expect from installing solar panels for your home is crucial when determining whether or not to go solar.
+Your solar installation is a long-term clean energy investment.
+Calculating the savings you can expect from installing solar panels for your home over the long haul is crucial when determining whether or not to go solar.

 However, we are also committed to consumer education and giving people valid information on which to make choices.
 We believe it is important that you are aware of the limitations of estimates of future solar savings when deciding to purchase solar.